sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62AX', 'AM62PX')

    One of the most common ways to wakeup a system is by using some I/O activity.
-MCU GPIOs allow us to do this by configuring the MCU GPIO controller as a wakeup source.
-   In ideal scenarios, the firmware running on MCU core is responsible for configuring MCU GPIO's as a wakeup source.
-   However, if the application design doesn't rely too much on the MCU firmware then Linux can be used to configure the MCU GPIOs as a wakeup source.
-You can refer to the mcu_gpio_key node in `k3-am62x-sk-lpm-wkup-sources.dtso <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62x-sk-lpm-wkup-sources.dtso?h=11.01.05>`__ and use it as a template to configure the MCU GPIO of your choice as a wakeup capable GPIO.
+   I/O activity on the MCU GPIOs can wakeup the system when the MCU GPIO controller is configured as a wakeup source.
+In ideal scenarios, the firmware running on MCU core is responsible for configuring MCU GPIOs as a wakeup source.
+However, if the application design doesn't rely on the MCU firmware then Linux can be used to configure the MCU GPIOs as a wakeup source.
+Refer to the mcu_gpio_key node in `k3-am62x-sk-lpm-wkup-sources.dtso <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62x-sk-lpm-wkup-sources.dtso?h=11.01.05>`__ to use as a template to configure the desired MCU GPIO as a wakeup capable GPIO.

    A brief guide to configuring an MCU GPIO as wakeup:

-   First, we add gpio-keys as a compatible string, refer to `gpio_keys kernel documentation <https://www.kernel.org/doc/Documentation/devicetree/bindings/input/gpio-keys.txt>`__ for details.
+   First, add gpio-keys as a compatible string, refer to `gpio_keys kernel documentation <https://www.kernel.org/doc/Documentation/devicetree/bindings/input/gpio-keys.txt>`__ for details.

    .. code-block:: dts